openstack/heat/doc/source/template_guide/hot_spec.rst

     specified.
 These additional parameters are used to navigate the data structure to return the desired value.

-The following example demonstrates how to use the :code:`get_attr` function
+The following example demonstrates how to use the :code:`get_attr` function:

 .. code-block:: yaml